 This modifier captures the geometric details with the use of differential coordinates.
-The differential coordinates capture the local geometric information how curvature and direction of a vertex based on its neighbors.
+The differential coordinates capture the local geometric information, the curvature and direction of a vertex based on its neighbors.

 You must define an Anchors Vertex Group.
-Without a Vertex Group Modifier does nothing.
+Without it the modifier does nothing.

-Repetitions iteratively improve the solution found.
-The objective is to find the rotation of the differential coordinates preserving the best possible geometric detail.
-Details are retained better if more repetitions are used, however, it will take longer to calculate.
+How many iterations to do to improve the found solution.
+The objective is to find the rotation of the differential coordinates preserving the best possible geometric details.
+Details are retained better if more iterations are used, however, it will take longer to calculate.

-- A vertex group name, to define the group of vertices that the user will use to transform the model.
-The weight of each vertex does not affect the behavior of the modifier; the method only takes into account vertices with weight greater than 0.
+The group of vertices that the user will use to transform the model.
+The weight of each vertex does not affect the behavior of the modifier, the method only takes into account vertices with weight greater than 0.

-- After binding the modifier, you may later decide to make changes to the Anchor Vertex Group.
-To do so you will first need to Unbind the modifier before binding again.
+After binding the modifier, you may later decide to make changes to the Anchors Vertex Group.
+To do so you will first need to Unbind the modifier before binding it again.

 - Vertex group group_name is not valid

-- This message is displayed when a user deletes a Vertex Group or when the user changes the name of the Vertex Group.
+This message is displayed when a user deletes the vertex group or changes its name.

 - Vertices changed from X to Y